OrdoFlammae/littleosbook/output.md

     /* The I/O ports */

-    /* All the I/O ports are calculated relative to the data port.
+    /* All I/O ports are calculated relative to the data port.
 This is because
      * all serial ports (COM1, COM2, COM3, COM4) have their ports in the same
      * order, but they start at different values.
      */